Hero Image full

 • Testing monetization strategies.

-Key Differences Between PoC, Prototype, Mockup, and MVP
+Key differences between PoC, Prototype, Mockup, and MVP

 1. Start with a PoC if you need to validate a technical idea or approach.